Gmail to Expensify: The Complete Workflow Guide

 | C. Workspace routing | No | Yes (admin) | Automatic | No | Admin review |

 Personal Gmail vs. Google Workspace in one line: personal Gmail users have Methods A, D, and E available.
 Workspace users can also test Method C with admin help, but it is a routing tool with sender-attribution caveats, not a clean documented Expensify fix.
-Method B is a dead end for everyone.
+Method B fails for direct receipts@expensify.com forwarding because that ingestion address cannot complete Gmail's verification step.

 9. Backfilling years of historical receipts